apetkau/genomics-data-index/README.md

 pip install genomics-data-index
 ```

-Note that you will have to install some additional dependencies separately.
-Please see the [conda-env.yaml][] environment file for details.
+Note that you will have to install some [additional dependencies](#34-dependencies) separately in order to fully run `gdi`.

 ## 3.3.
-From GitHub
+From GitHub for development

-To install the project from the source on GitHub please first clone the git repository:
+To install the project from the source on GitHub for development please first clone the git repository:

 ```bash
 git clone https://github.com/apetkau/genomics-data-index.git